Is Microchip Technology undervalued based on future cash flows and its price relative to the stock market?

 - Total debt is well covered by annual operating cash flow (greater than 20% of total debt).

-- Interest on debt is not strongly covered (ideally 5x) by earnings (earnings are 0.9x annual interest expense).
+- Interest on debt is well covered by earnings (4.8x coverage).

 Financial health checks